Ablaq Palace

-The Ablaq Palace (قصر الأبلق) was an important palace located in the Citadel of Cairo, Egypt.
+The Ablaq Palace (قصر الأبلق) was an important palace complex located in the Citadel of Cairo, Egypt.
 It was built in the early 14th century by the Mamluk sultan al-Nasir Muhammad.
 The palace continued to be used afterwards but was eventually neglected and finally demolished by Muhammad Ali, the ruler of Egypt in the 19th century, in order to make way for a new mosque and other renovations.

 History

 The Ablaq Palace was located inside the Citadel of Cairo, which was begun by the Ayyubid sultan Salah ad-Din (Saladin) and expanded under his successors Al-'Adil and Al-Kamil.
 The citadel's structures were almost continuously developed, restored, or rebuilt during the Mamluk period (1250–1517).
 The Bahri Mamluk sultans were especially active, transforming the Southern Enclosure of the Citadel, which contained the private palaces of the sultans, into the site of important monumental structures which also had ceremonial or administrative functions.
 Al-Zahir Baybars, al-Mansur Qalawun, al-Ashraf Khalil and al-Nasir Muhammad each built or rebuilt the audience hall (throne hall), the main mosque, the palaces, or other structures.
 Al-Nasir Muhammad's constructions were especially significant in the long-term and among them was the Great Iwan and the Ablaq Palace.
 The latter was built in 1313–1314.

 In the early 19th century the new ruler of Egypt, Muhammad Ali, renovated the entire Citadel and built his own structures, while also seeking to erase symbols of the Mamluk legacy that he wanted to replace.
 Many of the former Mamluk structures, including the Great Iwan and the Ablaq Palace of al-Nasir Muhammad, were demolished in 1825 to make way for the Muhammad Ali Mosque and its renovated surroundings.

+The remains of a Mamluk reception hall (qa'a) excavated at the Citadel of Cairo.
+The hall may belong to the Ablaq Palace built by al-Nasir Muhammad or to a slightly earlier palace, the Qa'a al-Ashrafiyya, built by his predecessor al-Ashraf Khalil.

+In 1985, the Egyptian Antiquities Organisation discovered a reception hall (qa'a) belonging to the Bahri Mamluk period during excavations on the terrace next to the present-day Police Museum in the Citadel.
+These remains are visible to visitors today.
+The identity of the excavated hall has been interpreted in different ways based on its location, style, and the presence of an inscription that includes the name "al-Ashraf".
+The excavation team identified it as one of the reception halls of the Ablaq Palace built by al-Nasir Muhammad (early 14th century), which possibly reused some elements from an earlier palace of al-Ashraf Khalil nearby.
+Nasser Rabbat, a professor of Islamic architecture, instead identified the remains as belonging to the Qa'a al-Ashrafiyya, the nearby palace built by al-Ashraf Khalil earlier in the late 13th century.
+Fragments of mosaic decoration discovered at this site have since been placed on display at the National Museum of Egyptian Civilization, which labels them as belonging to the Ablaq Palace.